 Travel awards may be funded by the "Grandma Honors" Professional Travel Award.
-Supported by an endowment established by Mrs. Anita Summers, known to many Honors students as “Grandma Honors,” this award is intended to provide partial support for travel related expenses to Honors students presenting their research at a professional meeting in their field.
-Students who receive awards for travel are required to adhere to the travel guidelines of Oregon State University.
+Supported by an endowment established by Mrs. Anita Summers, known to many Honors students as “Grandma Honors,” this award is intended to provide partial support for travel related expenses to honors students participating in professional conferences in their field.

-The DeLoach Work Scholarship program enables OSU faculty members to support undergraduates working at a task that materially enhances their academic training and that supports the instructional, curricular, or outreach missions of the university.
-Work Scholarships are awarded on a per-term basis.
+The DeLoach Work Scholarship supports Honors College students engagement with research supporting their Honors College thesis.
 Dr. & Mrs. Daniel Barton DeLoach endowed the DeLoach Work Scholarship Fund with generous gifts and bequests between 1977 and 1988.
 Dr. DeLoach was an Oregon State faculty member from 1935 to 1949.

 The Chambers Environmental Research Fund is intended to foster projects or research in applied environmental enhancement and/or conservation involving the preservation or betterment of Oregon’s wilderness, natural resources, or quality of life.
 Established in 1977 in memory of Richard Chambers, a pioneer in Oregon environmental protection who developed anti-litter legislation which still stands today as an example of how recycling efforts can reduce the flow of garbage and conserve increasingly precious energy, Chambers awards are made as a part of the HC's biannual DeLoach Work Scholarship program (see below).
 All DeLoach applications that are environmental in nature will be reviewed for eligibility to receive the Chambers Environmental Research Award.